Table of Contents

-- Enhanced communication: The flexible user-friendly nature of HR monthly reports or annual HR reports means that everyone working both within and outside your HR department will be able to extract value from the data before them, and if required, access a live dashboard from a number of devices or media 24/7.
+- Enhanced communication: The flexible, user-friendly nature of HR monthly reports or annual HR reports means that everyone working both within and outside your HR department will be able to extract value from the data before them and, if required, access a live dashboard from a number of devices or media 24/7.
 This, in turn, will improve communication throughout the organization.
-Moreover, automating the monitoring process through modern solutions and presenting the information in an office setting through a TV dashboard can ease the communication within the team and improve HR meetings.
+Moreover, automating the monitoring process through modern solutions and presenting the information in an office setting through a TV dashboard can ease communication within the team and improve HR meetings.